Wallen Biography (Wikipedia)

 She was born in Saint-Denis, France, to Moroccan parents.
 As a child, she learned to play the violin and developed a passion for singing.
-She grew up listening to Funk, Hip hop, and R&B. She decided to become a singer after seeing Lauryn Hill in the movie Sister Act 2.
+She grew up listening to funk, hip hop, and R&B.

 Influenced by Aaliyah, Wallen made her recording debut with producer Sullee B Wax, and female rapper Sté Strass.
 In 1998, she was featured on the French RnB compilation "24 Carats", with "Je ne pleurs pas" (I'm not crying).